SAIPA: History

-The company also produced several variants including a glazed panel van version and the Baby-Brousse, a utility vehicle similar to the Citroën Méhari but with a metal body.
-A pickup version of the Jyane also appeared.
-The Baby-Brousse was manufactured from 1970 until 1979.

-In 1975, SAIPA began manufacturing licensed versions of the Renault 5 and later the Renault 21.
-Production of Citroën vehicles ceased in 1980 following the company's name change to SAIPA.
+There was also a glazed panel van version of the Jyane, as well as the Baby-Brousse, a rustic little buggy in the style of a Citroën Méhari but with a metal body.
+Later, a pickup version of the Jyane also appeared.
+The Baby-Brousse was built from 1970 until 1979.
+In 1975 Saipa began manufacturing licensed versions of the original Renault 5 and later the Renault 21.
+Production of Citroëns ended in 1980.